Arms, Indians, and the Mismanagement of New Mexico: Donaciano Vigil

 By David J. Weber

 But Vigil was an unusual soldier in frontier New Mexico.
 His intelligence and training opened doors for him that would have been closed to an ordinary soldier.
 He held such posts as army supply clerk, secretary to the rebel Governor Gonzales in 1837, and secretary to Governor Manuel Armijo in the early 1840s.
 On two occasions, 1838‑40 and 1843‑45, Vigil served as a regular member of the Department Assembly, occasionally holding the post of secretary for that body.
-In 1846 he served as an "alternate" member of the Assembly.
-In addition to holding public offices, the soldier Vigil also published a newspaper, La Verdad, which made its first appearance on February 8, 1844 under the auspices of the maligned Governor Martinez, and continued to appear for over a year.
+In 1846 he served as an "alternate" member of the assembly.
+In addition to holding public offices, Vigil also published a newspaper, La verdad, which made its first appearance on 8 February 1844 under the auspices of the maligned Governor Mariano Martínez y Lejanza and continued to appear for over a year.
 To augment his modest and undependable soldier's salary, Vigil was shrewd enough to get into the lucrative Santa Fe mercantile trade.
-In that business, he apparently came to know many Americans.
+In that business he apparently came to know many people from the United States.

-In the summer of 1846, although he knew that resistance might be futile, Vigil joined in preparations for defense against the invading American army.
-Like other New Mexico soldiers, Vigil appears to have been surprised by Governor Manuel Armijo's last‑minute decision not to oppose the entrance of American forces into Santa Fe.
+In the summer of 1846, although he knew that resistance might be futile, Vigil joined in preparations for defense against the invading U. S. army.
+Like other New Mexico soldiers, Vigil appears to have been surprised by Governor Armijo's last‑minute decision not to oppose the entrance of U. S. forces into Santa Fe.

-With the American conquest of New Mexico, Vigil came into his own as a politician and landowner.
-After Stephen Watts Kearny secured Santa Fe, Vigil resigned his commission in the Mexican army and on September 22, 1846, received an appointment to the key office of the secretary of the first civilian government established by the United States in New Mexico.
-Kearny had sought to fill a high post in the new government with a nuevomexicano, and Vigil probably received the appointment because of his knowledge of English and his friendship with influential Americans.
+With the U. S. conquest of New Mexico, Vigil came into his own as a politician and landowner.
+After Stephen Watts Kearny secured Santa Fe, Vigil resigned his commission in the Mexican army and on 22 September, 1846, received an appointment to the key office of the secretary of the first civilian government established by the United States in New Mexico.
+Kearny had sought to fill a high post in the new government with a nuevomexicano, and Vigil probably received the appointment because of his knowledge of English and his friendship with influential U. S. citizens.

-At the same time that he cooperated with the American occupying forces, the pragmatic Vigil maintained his loyalty to Mexico.
-On September 26, four days after his appointment as territorial secretary was announced, Vigil signed his name to a lengthy letter to the president of Mexico.
-Vigil and other prominent New Mexicans who signed this letter blamed Governor Manuel Armijo for their failure to fight the Americans.
+At the same time that he cooperated with the U. S. occupying forces, the pragmatic Vigil maintained his loyalty to Mexico.
+On 26 September, four days after his appointment as territorial secretary was announced, Vigil signed his name to a lengthy letter to the president of Mexico.
+Vigil and other prominent New Mexicans who signed this letter blamed Governor Armijo for their failure to fight the U. S. troops.
 With proper leadership, they explained, "we would have made some kind of resistance."
-Armijo, whose leadership Vigil had praised when he addressed the Assembly on June 22, now became the scapegoat.
+Armijo, whose leadership Vigil had praised when he addressed the assembly on 22 June, became the scapegoat.

 After American forces crushed the rebellion, Vigil offered his resignation as acting governor in order to pave the way for a new federal appointee, but the military command in New Mexico refused to accept his resignation.
 Vigil continued to serve as acting governor until December 1847, when he was appointed governor.
 With a de facto military government operating as "the power behind his every action," as one historian has put it, Vigil worked to strengthen civil government in New Mexico and to make New Mexico a territory of the United States.
-He held the governorship until October 11, 1848, when Lt.
+He held the governorship until 11 October 1848, when Lt.
 Col. John M. Washington replaced him.
-Vigil was then reappointed Territorial Secretary, holding that office until March 1851 when the government was reorganized under the new constitution.
+Vigil was then reappointed territorial secretary, holding that office until March 1851 when the government was reorganized under the Kearny Code.
 He continued to hold public office, serving repeatedly in the territorial legislature until the end of the Civil War.
 In his late sixties, in 1871‑72, Vigil served a term as school commissioner of San Miguel County.

 After his death, Vigil was eulogized as a man who loved liberty, who stood for governmental and social reforms, and who forcefully advocated the improvement of public education and clerical reform.
 He may have been, as historian Howard R. Lamar has put it, "one of the most unusual men to ever live in New Mexico.”